Orkes logo image

 Learn how to do AI Orchestration with Orkes by building a Document Classifier app using this quickstart guide.

-You can also go to our free Playground to try out the AI Orchestration and Human Tasks features, where we have the workflow templates available via Template Explorer to make it easy for you to get started.
+If you are looking to try out a proof of concept for your use cases, Orkes AI Orchestration and Human Tasks are now available for you to try out through Developer Edition.
+Check out the workflow templates available via Template Explorer to make it easy for you to get started.

 For more detailed documentation on the AI Orchestration and Human Tasks features, please refer to the docs: